Samsung/tizen-docs/docs/application/dotnet/guides/nui/layer.md

 # Layer

-A layer acts like a transparent sheet upon which shapes can be placed, sub-layers within layers to any desired depth are supported.
+A layer is a transparent sheet upon which shapes can be placed.
+It supports sub-layers within layers to any desired depth.
 Layers provide a mechanism for overlaying groups of views on top of each other.
 Layers can also clip their contents to exclude any content outside a user defined area.

 Layers can be 2D or 3D, defined by their _behavior_ property.